Infinitesimal deformations of rational surface automorphisms: Automorphisms of anticanonical basic rational surfaces

-It follows directly from these two results that if $X$ is a rational surface endowed with an automorphism whose action on the Picard group is of infinite order (\emph{e.g.} with positive topological entropy), then $X$ is basic and has no nonzero holomorphic vector field.
+-- Thanks to a result of Nagata \cite[Th.
+5]{Nagata}, if $X$ is a rational surface and if $\mathrm{Im}\,(\varepsilon_X)$ is infinite, then $X$ is basic.
+Besides, by result of Harbourne \cite[Cor.
+4.1]{Harb1}, for any rational surface $X$, $\mathrm{Ker}\,(\varepsilon_X)$ and $\mathrm{Im}\,(\varepsilon_X)$ cannot be both infinite.
+Combining these two results, if $X$ is a rational surface endowed with an automorphism whose action on the Picard group is of infinite order (\emph{e.g.} with positive topological entropy), then $X$ is basic and has no nonzero holomorphic vector field.

-Let us now explain the way to compute the number of parameters $\mathfrak{m}(\mathfrak{X})$ of a deformation $\mathfrak{X}$ when the fibers of $\mathfrak{X}$ are rational surfaces.
-From the point of view of deformation theory, rational surfaces without holomorphic vector fields are very nice because they satisfy $(\star)$.
-Let us explain what is the corresponding deformation (it is necessarily unique since it is universal) when $X$ is $\textit{basic}$.